Pablo Carreras

 Pablo Sebastián Carreras (born 3 March 1995) is an Argentine footballer who plays as a right back for Enosis Neon Paralimni.

 Club career

-Carreras made his professional debut for River Plate on 18 July 2015, playing the full 90 minutes of a 5–1 win in the season's Primera División away to Atlético de Rafaela.
+Carreras made his professional debut for River Plate on 18 July 2015, playing the full 90 minutes of a 5–1 win in that season's Primera División away to Atlético de Rafaela.
 A week later, he made his only other appearance of the campaign, a 3–1 win over Colón at the Monumental, being substituted for Tabaré Viúdez after 59 minutes.

 International career

 Carreras represented Argentina at the 2011 South American Under-17 Football Championship and the 2011 FIFA U-17 World Cup.